arenaxr/arena-docs/content/interface/filestore.md

 You may choose to have our CDN store the files for faster loading.
 In that case, just store files paths under 'store/users/<username>' and to use CDN, prefix with `https://arena-cdn.conix.io/` (e.g. `https://arena-cdn.conix.io/store/users/wiselab/build/blumbach.glb`).

+{% include alert type="warning" content="
+We have a synchonization process when using this CDN access method.
+Be aware that it may take up to **5 minutes** for your files to be available through our CDN link.
+"%}

 ### Dropbox